rubencaro/bottler/README.md

 * Rollback to _any_ previous version
 * Optionally include `erts` (now we can ship openssl too see [here](http://www.erlang.org/download/otp_src_17.4.readme))
 * Use scalable middleplace to ship releases [*](notes/scalable_shipment.md)
-* Allow hot code swap
+* Allow hot code swap (just follow [this](http://erlang.org/doc/design_principles/release_handling.html) to prepare the release, and then provide an example of [Harakiri](http://github.com/rubencaro/harakiri) action that actually performs the upgrade)
 * Support for hooks
 * Add tools for docker deploys
 * Add support for deploy to AWS instances [*](https://github.com/gleber/erlcloud)[*](notes/aws.md)